A Franco-Flemish double-manual harpsichord,

 The soundboard is painted with an eighteenth-century style of flower painting which is probably by Mabel Dolmetsch, who was the third wife of Arnold Dolmetsch

-The case of the instrument has been widened on both sides and the bridges have also been lengthened during the process of ravalement.
-The ravalement process is described on the links below.
-The registers were lengthened a number of times to accommodate the subsequent states and the wrestplank and nuts were replaced.
-The decoration was touched up to conceal the lengthening of the case sides.
+The case of the instrument has been widened on both sides in two separate ravalements, and the bridges have also been lengthened during the process.
+Details of the ravalement process are described in the links below.
+The registers were lengthened in two stages to accommodate the added notes of the ravalement states and the wrestplank and nuts were replaced.
+However, the later spacing of the strings was not changed so taht it retains its original 8' and 4' pinning with the addition of a second 8' bridge pinning.
+The vernis martin decoration was touched up to conceal the lengthening of the case sides.